-- Advised clients on voluntary self-disclosures to and enforcement actions by the Commerce Department Bureau of Industry and Security, the Department of Treasury Office of Foreign Assets Control (OFAC), and the State Department Directorate of Defense Trade Controls (DDTC).
+- Advises clients on voluntary self-disclosures to and enforcement actions by BIS, OFAC, and the Directorate of Defense Trade Controls (DDTC).

-- Drafted and implemented compliance programs relating to U.S. export controls and sanctions.
+- Drafts and assists with implementation of compliance programs relating to U.S. export controls and sanctions.

-- Counseled clients on import entry, classification, valuation, marking and the rules of origin.
+- Counsels clients on import entry, classification, valuation, marking and the rules of origin.

-- Advised on voluntary self disclosures to U.S. Customs and Border Protection (CBP).
+- Advises on prior disclosures to U.S. Customs and Border Protection (CBP).

-- Analyze eligibility of imports for lower tariff rates under U.S. free trade agreements and preferential tariff programs.
+- Analyzes eligibility of imports for lower tariff rates under U.S. free trade agreements and preferential tariff programs.

-- Advise on exclusion requests to BIS and USTR.
+- Advises on exclusion requests to BIS and USTR.

-- Review harmonized tariff schedule and country-of-origin for imports to determine applicability of tariffs under sections 232 and 301.
+- Reviews harmonized tariff schedule and country-of-origin for imports to determine applicability of tariffs under sections 232 and 301.